AgentCosmic/postcss-spacing/README.md

 # PostCSS Spacing

-Generate spacing utilities classes with margins and paddings.
+Generate spacing utilities classes with margin, padding, and gap.
 The classes are named using the format `{property}{sides}-{size}`.

 Where property is one of:

 - `m` - for classes that set `margin`
 - `p` - for classes that set `padding`
+- `g` - for classes that set `gap`

 Where sides is one of: